PathwayCommons/cpath2/README.md

 The directory may contain:
 - application.properties (to configure various server and model options);
-- metadata.conf (describes the bio data to be imported/integrated);
+- metadata.json (describes the bio data to be imported/integrated);
 - data/ directory (where original and intermediate data are stored);
 - index/ (Lucene index directory for the final BioPAX model);
 - downloads/ (where blacklist.txt and output data archives are created);